therockstorm/rocky/content/blog/lessons-learned-from-sending-millions-of-serverless-webhooks/index.md

 ---
-title: Lessons Learned From Sending Millions of Serverless Webhooks
+title: 10 Lessons Learned From Sending Millions of Serverless Webhooks
 description: Using a serverless architecture to send Dwolla's webhooks faster and at a lower cost.
+image: serverless-webhooks.png
 date: "2019-05-21"
 ---